Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Evaluation Methodology

-We design prompt templates for each metric and use Anthropic Claude 3.5~\cite{anthropic2025claude}, an LLM not used for explanation generation, as evaluator, i.e. the external reward model $R_h$ in~\cref{sec:problem-def}.
-Preference and correctness are measured using 5-point Likert scales.
-For goal/action prediction, four pre-selected options are given in random order and we calculate the accuracy of the LLM in selecting the correct goal and action.
-Full prompts given to the LLM during evaluation are in Appendix D.
+For our LLM-as-a-judge approach, we design prompt templates for each user-study-based metric (metrics 3 to 5 above) and use Anthropic Claude 3.5~\cite{anthropic2025claude}, an LLM not used for explanation generation, as evaluator.
+Full prompt templates used for evaluation are in Appendix~D. We manipulate three independent within-subjects variables in this experimental setup: \textbf{(1) Model}: the LLM model used in AXIS, \textbf{(2) Scenario}: the scenario explained by AXIS, and \textbf{(3) Query}: the natural language user question as listed in Appendix~C.